jmadibekov/olympiadarchives-old/README.md

-# nurbakyt.com
+# olympiadarchives.org

-It's my personal website.
-You can find some useful stuff there & some information about me. :)
+You can find there the archives of Kazakhstani Olympiads of past few years. :)